bihealth/rodeos-ingest/docs/source/doc_run.rst

 =======

 You run the ingest from the directory ``$SOURCE`` to the destination collection ``$DEST`` as follows.
-Use the papropriate path to the handler module that you want to use.
+Use the appropriate path to the handler module that you want to use.

 ::